gboehl/dime_sampler/README.rst

    pip install dime_sampler

 in your terminal or Anaconda Prompt.
-There exists complementary stand-alone implementations in `Julia language <https://github.com/gboehl/DIMESampler.jl>`_ and `in matlab <https://github.com/gboehl/dime-mcmc-matlab>`_.

 Usage
 -----

-The proposal can be used directly as a drop-in replacement for `emcee <https://github.com/dfm/emcee>`_:
+The package provides a direct drop-in replacement for `emcee <https://github.com/dfm/emcee>`_:

 .. code-block:: python